-Reconstruction of SS 35~kV Iskra in the Vologodsky District, with uprating to the 110~kV voltage class.
+Reconstruction of SS 35 kV Iskra in the Vologodsky District, with uprating to the 110 kV voltage class.

-In the reporting year, the facility reconstruction was launched: substation territory was heaped up, $OL\ 110/35/10\ kV$ was overhauled, the foundation was capital investments within the construction which was initiated and continued in 2016 laid for the power transformer, packaged switchgear 10 kV, light towers, and portal posts.
+In the reporting year, the facility reconstruction was launched: substation territory was heaped up, OL 110/35/10 kV was overhauled, the foundation was laid for the power transformer, packaged switchgear 10 kV, light towers, and portal posts.
 Packaged switchgear 10 kV was purchased and installed.